Best Educational Apps for 4-Year-Olds in Singapore (2026)

 Why it stands out:

 - Completely free.
 No ads, no subscriptions, no in-app purchases.
-This is genuinely rare and makes it an easy recommendation for any family.
+Genuinely rare, and it makes this an easy recommendation for any family regardless of budget.

 - Adaptive learning path.
 The app creates a personalised learning path based on your child's age and progress.

 - High production quality.
-Engaging characters, well-designed activities, and a polished user experience.
+Engaging characters, well-designed activities, and a polished user experience that holds up against paid alternatives.

 Best for: Parents who want a comprehensive, free option that covers multiple learning areas.

 Limitations: Designed for a global (primarily American) audience.
-Phonics instruction follows American pronunciation patterns, which differ from what Singapore kindergartens teach.
-No alignment with the MOE NEL framework.
-Some parents find the content too easy for academically advanced Singapore children.
+The phonics instruction follows American pronunciation patterns, which differ from what Singapore kindergartens teach.
+There's no alignment with the MOE NEL framework, and some parents find the content too easy for academically advanced Singapore children.

 3. Duolingo ABC — Best for Literacy and Reading